LehtonenKalle/team5-project-work/README.md

 ## About our website

 Our group project work is a website for bus schedules and ticketing.
-This means that the website will have fuctionality for observing various bus schedules and purchasing tickets accordingly.
+This means that the website will have different pages for observing various bus schedules and purchasing tickets accordingly.
 It will also include a customer service page and login page.

 [Link to our layout](http://figma.com)